christophersousa/Cognita/README.md

-# Welcome to Remix + Vite!
+# Welcome to project of test para a Cognittron!

-📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/guides/vite) for details on supported features.

 ## Development